 Cats and small dogs

 Cats and small dogs are accepted for travel in the cabin.
 View rules, restrictions and charges on our Pets in the cabin page.

-Air Canada will try to accommodate smaller musical instruments (such as violins) as part of your carry-on allowance if the instruments can be stowed in the overhead bin or underneath your seat.
-Please view the Musical instruments page for more information.
+We will try to accommodate smaller musical instruments (e.g. violins) as part of your carry-on baggage allowance provided they do not exceed the maximum allowable size and weight permitted for carry-on baggage.
+Please refer to the Musical instruments page for more information.

 You can store your wedding dress in the overhead bin provided it is within our carry-on baggage size restrictions (23 cm x 40 cm x 55 cm - 9 in x 15.5 in x 21.5 in).
 The dress should be stored in a garment bag and should be folded in half to reduce wrinkling.
 Please note that carry-on items can shift during the flight, possibly causing delicate items to be wrinkled, crushed or torn, and that items placed in overhead bins may have other items placed on top of them by other passengers.